 AND, if you really want to your guests to be bamboozled by your pie making skills, drizzle a little bit of jarred caramel sauce over the top of the pie.

-- In a small saucepan, whisk together the butter, brown sugar, water, cinnamon, salt, and flour and bring to a boil.
+In a small saucepan, whisk together the butter, brown sugar, water, cinnamon, salt, and first portion of flour and bring to a boil.
 Cook for 1 minute and remove from the heat.
 Set aside.

-- Using a stand mixer make the crumb topping by mixing the flour, brown sugar and softened butter until it resembles coarse sand-- about 3-4 minutes.
+Using a stand mixer make the crumb topping by mixing the second portion of flour, brown sugar and softened butter until it resembles coarse sand-- about 3-4 minutes.

 I'd love to see how you rocked it!
 Share your photo on Instagram with the hashtag #heatherlikesfood --It will totally make my day to see it!